|

 Scotland

-The single track road through Yesnaby ends at the abandonned WWII military establishment on the coast.
+The single track road through Yesnaby ends at the abandoned WWII military establishment on the coast.
 From here a path leads south along the coast toward Stromness.
 The cliffs are truly spectacular, encompassing some of the finest coastal scenery you will ever see.
-Along the way are blowholes, geos (narrow sea inlets), striking seastacks, and the remains of prehistoric settlents.
-The path is easy to follow and the going is not difficult.
-One of the best walks on Orkney, and well worth the outing.

 Yesnaby,